KSP-RO/RP-1/README.md

                                             # should be unlocked for this to be
                                             # available.

+                unlockCost = 0              # This node is free

                 tonnageToMassRatio = 26.13  # This is how efficient this node is mass
                                             # wise at 100% utilization.
 A higher number
                                             # here is more efficient.
 More than 100%